timschneeb/awesome-shizuku/README.md

 * `echo 'whoami' | rish`: Read shell command from stdin, execute it, and exit once completed

 > [!NOTE]
-> `whoami` is used as an example and would return the name of the current shell user.
+> `whoami` is used as an example command and would return the name of the current shell user.

 **Usage examples:**